 Help a Girl Out With Her Point of View (POV)

-When writing fiction, one must avoid unintentional shifting between points of view.
+When writing fiction, writers should avoid unintentional shifting between points of view.
 If the writer chooses two different points of view with which to tell the story, then a chapter or scene change should ease the transition.

 I want to use first-person POV for my main protagonist and third-person POV for my other essential character, making the transition through chapter changes.
 So it might go something like this (here’s the time for you non-writers to tune back in):*

 Although reluctant to leave the shower, I knew the day called.
 Toweling off I went through my mental to-do list.
-Get chocolate for dinner, drop potty-mouthed teen off to concussion/football practice, locate magician preteen who made himself vanish, ignore husband, and plant ass on chair and write.
+Get bread for dinner, drop oldest teen son off to concussion/football practice, locate magician preteen who made himself vanish, and plant bottom on chair and write.
 Oh, and must remember that hubby said the Amish men would be by to finish the pergola in the backyard.

 Replacing the towel, I realized I’d forgotten to bring clothes into the bathroom.
 No worries.
 I would shimmy into the bedroom au naturel and grab some skivvies and shorts.
 I was in a good mood; even did a little two-step.
 And why not?
 The day was warm, and sun streamed through the floor-to-ceiling windows, all four blinds raised to showcase the light.